xxxhycl2010/Jetson-TX1/tensorflow/cats-vs-dogs/README.md

 ## Tensorflow cats verses dogs example for the Jetson TX1

-This code has been forked from https://github.com/kevin28520/My-TensorFlow-tutorials with slight modification for the TX1
+This code was forked from https://github.com/kevin28520/My-TensorFlow-tutorials

 Download the data from https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data